-Converting JPEG → WebP is also a low-drama change: you don’t need to redesign anything.
-You just produce WebP versions and serve them where you can.
+It’s also low-drama to roll out.
+You don’t need to redesign anything.
+You generate WebP versions and serve them where they’re supported.

 TL;DR